algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Check if deep sleep mode is enabled by moving the anti-thief device for 30 seconds.
 2. If no alarm was triggered, wait 35 minutes to receive a position and battery level payload.
-3. Verify in the logs and in the console of the web-server that you didn't received the payload.
+3. Verify in the logs and in the console of the web server that you didn't receive the payload.

 ### 36. Charging - Position and battery updates